TITLE 5 POST-SECONDARY EDUCATION

 B. “Accelerated program” means one in which a summer semester is a program requirement and not a student choice; a cohort that requires sequence of courses taken in summer semester.

-D. “Department” means the New Mexico higher education department.
+D. “Department” means the New Mexico higher education department (NMHED).

 I. “Legislative lottery scholarship” means a scholarship awarded from proceeds of the New Mexico lottery tuition fund, to defray all or part of the cost of tuition.

-J. “Non-enrollment” means a student is not enrolled in a postsecondary institution.
+J. “Non-enrollment” means a student is not enrolled in a public post-secondary educational institution.

 N. “Summer semester” means a semester equal to fall and spring semester in duration and intensity that is required as part of an accelerated program.

-(c) Students with documented medical condition.
-Students who are incapable of meeting the requirements specified in Paragraph 5 of Subsection A of 18.104.22.168 NMAC due to a documented medical condition do not forfeit eligibility for the legislative lottery scholarship; however, the following requirements shall apply.
+(4) has met requirements in Paragraphs (1) through (3) of Subsection A of 126.96.36.199 NMAC or students with exceptional mitigating circumstances as determined by the institution’s lead financial aid officer; students who are incapable of meeting the requirements specified in Paragraphs (1) through (3) of Subsection A of 188.8.131.52 NMAC due to a documented exceptional mitigating circumstance do not forfeit eligibility for the legislative lottery scholarship; however, the following requirements shall apply:

-(i) The student shall provide documents certifying the nature of his or her medical condition to the financial aid officer at the postsecondary institution at which the student is enrolling or will enroll.
-The financial aid officer shall exercise professional judgment to determine whether the medical condition is beyond the student's control and precludes the student from meeting the requirements specified in Paragraph 5 of Subsection A of 22.214.171.124 NMAC.
+(a) the student shall provide documents certifying the nature of the students exceptional mitigating circumstance to the institution’s lead financial aid officer at the post-secondary educational institution at which the student is enrolling or will enroll; the institution’s lead financial aid officer shall exercise professional judgment to determine whether the exceptional mitigating circumstance is beyond the student's control and precludes the student from meeting the requirements specified in Paragraphs (1) through (3) of Subsection A of 184.108.40.206 NMAC;

-(ii) If, in the professional judgment of the financial aid officer, the student's documented medical condition is recognized as a valid reason for the student's inability to meet the requirements of Paragraph 5 of Section A of 126.96.36.199 NMAC the student's initial eligibility for the legislative lottery scholarship shall be suspended or tolled unless and until such time that the student is capable of meeting the requirements of Paragraph 5 of Subsection A of 188.8.131.52 NMAC.
+(b) if, in the professional judgment of the institution’s lead financial aid officer, the student's exceptional mitigating circumstance is recognized as a valid reason for the student's inability to meet the requirements specified in Paragraphs (1) through (3) of Subsection A of 220.127.116.11 NMAC the student's initial eligibility for the legislative lottery scholarship shall be suspended or deferred unless and until such time that the student is capable of meeting the requirements of Paragraph (4) of Subsection A of 18.104.22.168 NMAC;

-(6) has not been awarded a New Mexico scholars’ scholarship or other scholarship which provides for one hundred percent of the cost of tuition; and
+(5) has not been awarded a New Mexico scholars’ scholarships or other state scholarships which are designated for 100% tuition;

-(8) students with disabilities shall obtain a referral from the student services division of the postsecondary institution where he or she is enrolled that oversees students with special needs’ requests to reduce the credit hours to be considered full-time for scholarship eligibility; referrals shall be received by the last census day to determine first year eligibility.
+(6) students with disabilities shall obtain a referral from the student services division of the post-secondary educational institution where the student is enrolled that oversees students with special needs’ requests to reduce the credit hours to be considered full semester for scholarship eligibility; referrals and any sufficient documentation shall be received within 30 days of the start of the student’s first semester; and

 B. Continuing eligibility.
-Upon satisfaction of the first year eligibility requirements, the scholarship will be awarded to the student beginning with their second semester of enrollment.
+Upon satisfaction of the qualifying semester eligibility requirements, the scholarship will be awarded to the student beginning with their second semester of enrollment.
 A student’s continuing eligibility shall be determined on a semester basis.

 (1) A legislative lottery scholarship award may be re-awarded to a student who:

-(a) maintains satisfactory academic progress; a student has the right to request use of his or her cumulative grade point average earned at all New Mexico institutions; and
+(a) maintains a minimum of a 2.5 cumulative GPA; a student has the right to request use of the student’s cumulative GPA earned at all New Mexico institutions; and

 (a) a referral is obtained for each semester in which a reduction in credit hours is requested;